CreativeCrafts/laravel-openid-connect/README.md

 - **User Information**: Retrieve user information (claims) from the OpenID Connect provider with ease.
 - **Token Refreshing**: Automatically refresh tokens when they expire using the refresh token.
 - **Customizable Configurations**: Define multiple OpenID Connect providers in the configuration for multi-provider support.
-- **100% Code Coverage and Mutation Testing**: The package is fully tested with 100% code coverage and mutation testing, ensuring high reliability and robustness.

-This package is ideal for developers who need robust and secure OpenID Connect functionality within their Laravel applications.

 ## Installation